neo4j-php/cypher-data-structures/docs/node.md

   contain a value.
   When removing identifying properties without removing the identifier first, an exception is triggered.

 - **Relations**: A list of relations which either start or end at the node.

-!> Relations are currently being [discussed on GitHub](https://github.com/Syndesi/cypher-data-structures/discussions/1).
+  The default implementation stores relations in [weak references](https://www.php.net/manual/en/class.weakreference.php) so when a relation is unset, the node's relation will become `null`.
+This is done to remove the possibility of cyclic references.
+  Relations must contain the node itself as either the start or end node.

+!> **Note**: Make sure that identifying elements (node labels, relation type, identifying properties) are set before referencing nodes to relations and vice versa.
+   Changing those elements later does not update the existing references.

 ## Examples